Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/live_migration_guide.md

 ## Step 3 · Clean Up

-> **Goal:** remove migration infrastructure and de-commission Timestream for LiveAnalytics
+> **Goal:** remove migration infrastructure and de-commission Timestream for LiveAnalytics resources

 Once you have successfully migrated your data and traffic to InfluxDB, you are ready to de-commission Timestream for LiveAnalytics.